 It’s amazing that I didn’t wreck the car.
 I was teary-eyed and hyperventilating slightly, trying to stay below eighty on the highway-- hell, trying to stay below ninety.
 When I arrived, I remember how small he looked, bundled in his coat, waiting for me outside at the entrance of the office park.
 He hadn’t even had a break yet, and was holding the sack that contained his sad little lunch.
 He was paper-white and dizzy.
 As he got in the car, he dropped the bag, and joked, “The peanut butter is down!
 I repeat, the peanut butter is down!”
 That remark both cracked me up and served as a welcome balm for my ragged nerves, so I was able to drive much more slowly and carefully to the hospital.

 In the ER, his blood work showed his hemoglobin count was six.
 A normal male’s is around fourteen or fifteen.
-He would need a blood transfusion.
+He would need a blood transfusion, which the nurses call "hanging blood."
 But before they could give him a transfusion, they would need to strip the potassium out of his body.
 The kidneys filter potassium and his, of course, would not be able to handle the potassium levels present in the donor’s blood.
 Then there was the larger question: where was his blood going?
 Internal bleeding, obviously, but from where?
 That one wouldn’t be answered for several weeks.

 Dazed, I signed all the forms releasing the hospital to treat him.
 When I got back to the ER room, he was sucking on a nebulizer-- Albuterol, like they give to asthmatics, only in his case, it was to purge him of potassium.
 There’s only one way to rid the body of potassium.
 You have to excrete it.

 They quickly moved us to our room on the fifth floor before the Albuterol got a chance to kick in.
 Inhaling it like that, it hits the blood fast.